UCD-Physics/Advanced-Lab-Website/content/info/stage3/_index.md

 ### Exercises and Weighting

-The five introductory exercise sets, **which must be submitted as five individual PDFs through Brightspace as your first assignment**, can be found below.
+The five introductory exercise sets, **which must be submitted as five individual PDFs (together in a single submission) through Brightspace as your first assignment**, can be found below.
 The breakdown of marks will be:

 |Exercise | Weighting| Documents |
 |---------|----------|-----------|